Bari R. Hanafi

 About Me

-Prior to the start of my Ph.D., I worked as a geologist with ExxonMobil Indonesia for 5 years on both exploration and development projects.
-Throughout my professional career, I obtained numerous skills related to geology and petroleum industry including interpretation of 2D/3D seismic-reflection data, geophysics, geologic operations, sequence stratigraphy, and development of carbonate oil reservoir.
+Before the start of my Ph.D., I worked as an exploration and development geologist with ExxonMobil Indonesia for 5 years.
+Throughout my professional career, I obtained numerous skills related to geology and the petroleum industry including interpretation of 2D/3D seismic-reflection data, geophysics, geologic operations, sequence stratigraphy, and development of carbonate oil reservoir.

 Education